-If you have a youngster who is about ready to ride an ATV, there are special considerations that you should keep in mind.
-Although a child may be the recommended age to ride a particular size ATV, not all youngsters have the strength, skills, or judgment needed to operate an ATV.
-You should supervise your youngster's operation of the ATV at all times, and should permit continued use only if you determine that your youngster has the ability and judgment to operate the ATV safely.
-You should read Parents, Youngsters and All-Terrain Vehicles, available from the ASI (see page 52 for more information).
+If you have a child who is about ready to ride an ATV, there are special considerations that you should keep in mind.
+Although a child may be the recommended age to ride a particular size ATV, not all children have the strength, skills, or judgment needed to operate an ATV.
+You should supervise your child's operation of the ATV at all times, and should permit continued use only if you determine that your child has the ability and judgment to operate the ATV safely.

+Read Parents, Youngsters and All-Terrain Vehicles, available online at atvsafety.org.

-For more information about ATV safety, call the Consumer Product Safety Commission at 800.638.2772 or the Distributors' ATV Safety Hotline at 800.852.5344.
+800.638.2772 or the Distributors' ATV Safety Hotline at 800.852.5344.